RNNPose: Recurrent 6-DoF Object Pose Refinement with Robust Correspondence Field Estimation and Pose Optimization: Experiments

 where the residual pose argument $\delta\mathbf{P}$ is parameterized as its minimal representation $\bm{\xi}\in\mathfrak{se}(3)$ (of the associated Lie-algebra) during optimization. $\hat{\mathbf{C}}_{t}$ is the GRU-estimated correspondence field at the $t$-th recurrent iteration, and $\mathbf{C}(\mathbf{x}^i; \bm{\xi})$ denotes the correspondence of point $\mathbf{x}^i$ derived with the pose parameter argument $\bm{\xi}$, and $M$ is the total number of object points in the rendered reference image.

-\textbf{Handling Unreliable Correspondences with Similarity Scores.} The formulation of Eq.~\eqref{eq: energy_simple} is based on an impractical assumption that the correspondence field $\hat{\mathbf{C}}_t$ can be reliably estimated for all foreground points, which is extremely difficult considering ubiquitous occlusions.
-We further propose including a consistency-check mechanism to downweight the unreliable values in $\hat{\mathbf{C}}_t$ during pose optimization.
+\textbf{Handling Unreliable Correspondences with Similarity Scores.} The formulation of Eq.~\eqref{eq: energy_simple} is based on an impractical assumption that the correspondence field $\hat{\mathbf{C}}_t$ can be reliably estimated for all foreground regions, which is extremely difficult considering ubiquitous occlusions.
+We further propose to incorporate a consistency-check mechanism to downweight the unreliable values in $\hat{\mathbf{C}}_t$ during pose optimization.
 To model the reliability of estimated correspondence, one option is to adopt a forward-and-backward consistency check \cite{liu2019selflow,meister2018unflow}.
 However, the bidirectional consistency check doubles the computational cost, and the domain gap between the rendered images and the real images increases the learning difficulty.

 We therefore propose a descriptor-based consistency check to alleviate the dilemma.
 The basic idea is to represent the 3D object model $\mathcal{M}$ and the observed 2D target image $\mathbf{I}_{obs}$ as two sets of distinctive descriptors point-wisely via a 3D-2D hybrid network (with KPConvs \cite{thomas2019kpconv} and a keypoint description net~\cite{detone2018superpoint} as backbones).
-The corresponding model and image descriptors are enforced to be similar, while the non-corresponding descriptors are enforced to be dissimilar (by training with a contrastive descriptor loss function being described in Sec.~\ref{sec:loss}).
-The learned 3D model descriptors are rendered as 2D feature maps, denoted as $\mathbf{D}_{\mathcal{M}}$, according to the reference image pose (as in the context feature encoding module) for fast indexing.
+The corresponding descriptors of the object model and object images are enforced to be similar, while the non-corresponding descriptors are enforced to be dissimilar (by training with a contrastive descriptor loss function being described in Sec.~\ref{sec:loss}).
+The learned 3D model descriptors are rendered as 2D feature maps, denoted as $\mathbf{D}_{\mathcal{M}}$, according to the object pose of the reference image for fast indexing.
 The encoded target image descriptor map is denoted as $\mathbf{D}_\mathcal{I}$.